scottkellum/scottkellum.com/src/content/work/a-new-social.md

 ---
-title: 'Connecting Our Social Selves'
+title: 'Connecting Our Social Personas'
 description: 'A New Social.'
 pubDate: 'February 29 2025'
 heroImage: '/img/a-new-social.avif'